 |November||Assigned to Rodes’ Brigade, D.H.
 Hill’s Division, Second Corps|

-Commanded by Lieutenant Colonel Garvin, the regiment led the charge in Jackson’s flank attack.
-The 26th briefly lost ts colors but counterattacked and recovered them, suffering 13 killed and 85 wounded.
-Captains Thomas Taylor and R. K. Wood were killed; Colonel O’Neal was wounded for the third time, and Lt.
-Colonel John Garvin and Captain E. M. Vandiver were also wounded.
-Lieutenant M. J. Taylor was in command of the regiment at the close of the battle.
+Commanded by Lieutenant Colonel Garvin while Colonel O’Neal still commanded the brigad, the regiment led the charge in Jackson’s flank attack.
+The 26th briefly lost its colors but counterattacked and recovered them, suffering 13 killed and 85 wounded.
+Captains Thomas Taylor and R. K. Wood were killed; Colonel O’Neal was wounded for the third time, and Lieutenant Colonel John Garvin and Captain E. M. Vandiver were wounded.
+At the close of the battle Lieutenant M. J. Taylor was in command of the regiment as senior unwounded officer.

 |May 7||Assigned to Rodes’ Brigade, Rodes’ Division, Second Corps|

 The 26th Alabama was under the temporary command of Colonel John C. Goodgame while Colonel O’Neal commanded the brigade.
 It fought on July 1 on Oak Ridge and on July 3 on Culp’s Hill.
 The regiment suffered 7 killed and 58 wounded and 65 missing; Lieutenants John Fowler and W. L. Branyon were killed.